Why Do You Need Factory Licencing Services?

 • Securing an industrial licence in India can be a challenging, intricate, expensive, and demanding endeavour.

-Who Needs Industrial Licencing Services?
+Who Needs Factory Licencing Services?

 Sankhla consultants, based in Delhi NCR, have established connections with Industrial Licencing Services and government authorities at various levels.
 We assist businesses in obtaining or renewing licences efficiently.
 Our services cover over 75 licences under different industrial legislations in India.